MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 When the document tracking site is enabled, by default, it shows information such as the email addresses of the people who attempted to access the protected documents, when these people tried to access them, and their location.
 This level of information can be very helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
 However, for privacy reasons, you might need to disable this user information for some or all users.

 If you have users who should not have this activity tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.
 When you run this cmdlet, you must specify a single group.
 However, the group can contain nested groups.
-Do not include external users in these groups.

 For these group members, their activity related to documents that others have shared with them is not logged to your document tracking site.
 In addition, no email notifications are sent to the user who shared the document.